-Don’t miss out on Women in IT (Part 2): Creating a Future for Female Tech Leaders to find out how women can navigate their way up the corporate ladder and what organizations can do to support them.
+Don’t miss out on Women in IT (Part 2): Creating a Future for Female Tech Leaders to find out how women can navigate their way up the corporate ladder and what organisations can do to support them.

 Why Does Tech Need More Women in Leadership Roles

-A comprehensive study by Gallup revealed that organizations with a gender-diverse workforce perform significantly better than those dominated by one gender.
+A comprehensive study by Gallup revealed that organisations with a gender-diverse workforce perform significantly better than those dominated by one gender.
 And this is only one of the many reasons why the IT industry – and the world – needs more women in leadership roles.

 Women Leaders Are Good for Business

-There is a growing body of evidence – supported by research and organizations across the globe – that having a more diverse workforce, including an equitable gender balance in leadership, makes for a better business.
+There is a growing body of evidence – supported by research and organisations across the globe – that having a more diverse workforce, including an equitable gender balance in leadership, makes for a better business.
 Diverse teams are more innovative and perform better than single-gender teams.
 This is because they share different experiences, viewpoints, ideas and market insights, ultimately leading to better problem-solving and decision-making.

 Hence, just adding one woman to the management team can be the catalyst for improving a company's productivity and overall performance.
 With more women in leadership roles, fresh perspectives and significant improvements are more likely to occur - from better serving a diverse customer base to improving skills in areas where women excel, like attention to detail and emotional intelligence.